ProprioCS/Provia.Documents/SharePoint Integration.md

 ## Overview

-The Orion SharePoint Sync is designed to streamline file management and enhance collaboration for contract furniture dealers.
+The Provia SharePoint Sync is designed to streamline file management and enhance collaboration for contract furniture dealers.
 This solution bridges the gap between NetSuite and SharePoint, ensuring that critical documents are automatically synced and easily accessible within the appropriate NetSuite records.
 By integrating these systems, we improve efficiency in locating customer contracts, order-related files, and other essential documents.
 This integration maintains open communication channels across business units, allowing team members to work in their preferred platforms while keeping all information centralized and up-to-date.

 ## Solution Type